The United States is in need of American Indian Teachers.

 You must apply early to include the aid as a part of your general financial aid package.
 The best time to apply is in January.

-- Apply for admission to the Augsburg College Day program or the weekend program.
+- Apply for admission to the Augsburg University Day program or the weekend program.
 Admission to one of the above programs is based on the regular admission requirements.